 This recipe is my modernized take on a classic French 75.
-By infusing the ingredients with a homemade rosemary simple syrup, the cocktail is given a more earthy, herbaceous flavor.
-I even substituted the sugar for honey so the syrup can bring a healthier aspect to the drink.
+By infusing the ingredients with a homemade rosemary – honey syrup, the cocktail is given a more earthy flavor with floral notes.

 My rosemary French 75 cocktail is absolutely perfect for sipping on in the fall and winter seasons.
 Trust me when I say that you won’t want to miss out on making this easy, delicious drink.
 So now it’s time to whip one up, stoke the fire, and enjoy the bubbly!

-- Garnish with a long spiral lemon twist and a rosemary sprig
+- Garnish: each with a long spiral lemon twist and rosemary sprig

 Disclosure: Please note that some of the links above are affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I would never recommend anything I don’t personally love, and the income goes to keeping this site updated and free for everyone!